 CALPIA executives are responsible for articulating CALPIA's vision and fostering an inclusive, engaged workforce.
 Executives show others what organizational values mean through their behaviors.
 Executives demonstrate the highest level of proficiency in leadership competencies and serve as role models within CALPIA.
 Executives mentor and support CALPIA's next generation of leaders.
-In addition, Executives will participate in the development of transition binders for their positions.
+In addition, executives will participate in the development of transition binders for their positions.
+The transition binders are a crucial piece in guaranteeing the future success of CALPIA as executive management begins to retire.
+The transition binders will help minimize the extreme loss of knowledge that takes place when an executive level leader retires from the agency.